 With a clubby look lent to the venue by lots of deep red leather button-back banquettes, the emphasis is on British ingredients with the odd Mediterranean addition.

-Sauces and desserts are both highlights.
-If you want the most rounded experience of all do opt for the Taste of Marcus menu.
+For me, the sauces and desserts are the real highlights here.
+If you want the most rounded experience of all, I’d recommend opting for the Taste of Marcus menu.

 Perhaps washed down with wine from one of the world’s more unsung regions.